VioletViolaVi/Milestone-Project-4/README.md

 ![A wireframe of the checkout page on desktop screens.](/media/wireframes/30.checkout-desktop.PNG)
 ![A wireframe of the checkout delete modal on desktop screens.](/media/wireframes/31.checkoutDeleteModal-desktop.PNG)
 ![A wireframe of the payment page on desktop screens.](/media/wireframes/32.payment-desktop.PNG)
-## Wireframe and Final Project Differences
+## Wireframe & Final Project Differences
 ### Shopping Cart Button
 For desktop screen sizes, the word “__*CART*__” was omitted from being placed next to the shopping cart icon as it was deemed unnecessary.
 Users can tell, based on the universal shopping cart icon symbol, that clicking with it will lead them to their shopping cart.
 ### Signup Login Navigation Link